Bibliometrics in the Arts, Humanities, and Social Sciences

 Will the use of citation metrics disadvantage the Social Sciences and Humanities?

-- Not, if you use a database that includes publications important in those disciplines (e.g. books, national journals)
+- No, not if you use a database that includes publications important in those disciplines (e.g. books, national journals)

-- Not, if you correct for differences in co-authorships
+- No, not if you correct for differences in co-authorships

 Is peer review better than metrics for the Social Sciences and Humanities?